Microscopic origin of orbital magnetization in chiral superconductors: Generalized Clapping Mode

 The zero-energy mode corresponds to the Anderson–Bogoliubov–Goldstone (ABG) mode.
 In Fig.~\ref{fig:collective_modes}b, we plot the corresponding pseudospin texture $\delta\vec d_{\vec k}^{\rm ABG}$ (red arrows) superimposed on the ground-state texture $\vec d_{\vec k}$ (black arrows).
 The ABG mode represents a global rotation of $\vec d_{\vec k}$, such that $\delta\vec d_{\vec k}^{\rm ABG}$ is locally orthogonal to the ground-state pseudospin configuration.
 Fig.~\ref{fig:collective_modes}c and d show a pair of degenerate collective modes at energy $\lambda=0.175~\mathrm{meV}$, which are generalized clapping mode.
 The associated pseudospin texture, $\delta\vec d_{\vec k}^{\rm GCM}$, corresponds to a $p$-wave order parameter with winding opposite to that of the ground state $\vec d_{\vec k}$.
 This is consistent with our mean-field analysis, which finds that the opposite-chirality configuration constitutes a locally stable solution, but with slightly higher energy due to the sublattice winding encoded in the form factors.
 The generalized clapping mode therefore describes collective fluctuations from the energetically preferred chirality, $p-ip$ to the unfavored higher-energy chirality in valley $K$; in the opposite valley, the preferred chirality is reversed. the preferred chirality changes.
 In our pairing model, the excitation gap of this mode is set by the sublattice winding form factors and consequently exhibits layer dependence.
 This behavior is generic to interaction models that do not explicitly select a particular chirality, such as those mediated by RPA-screened Coulomb interactions~\cite{yang2025topological,geier2025chiral,gaggioli2025spontaneous}.
 In the absence of the sublattice form factors, the two chiral solutions become degenerate and the generalized clapping mode correspondingly becomes gapless.

 The twofold degeneracy of the generalized clapping mode arises because coherent superpositions of the two opposite-chirality solutions may be formed and globally rotated.
 Importantly, these modes are charge neutral, $\sum_{\vec k} \delta\vec d_{\vec k}^{\rm GCM} \cdot \hat z = 0 .$, and therefore do not hybridize with plasmons via the Anderson–Higgs mechanism.
 This separation allows the generalized clapping modes to be probed independently of plasma excitations.
-By contrast, the next set of collective modes at $\lambda\approx0.3~\mathrm{meV}$ carries a net charge fluctuation (see Appendix) and is therefore expected to hybridize with plasmons.
-Together, these results establish the generalized clapping mode as a distinct, charge-neutral collective excitation associated with fluctuations of the discrete chiral order parameter.
+By contrast, the next set of collective modes at $\lambda\approx0.3~\mathrm{meV}$ carries a net charge fluctuation and is therefore expected to hybridize with plasmons, see Appendix.
 Having determined the collective-mode spectrum, we can proceed to construct the dressed photon vertex.
-We substitute $ X_{\vec k} = -\,e\,\vec\gamma_{\vec k}\cdot\vec A/\Delta E_{\vec k},\; \vec{\gamma}_\vec{k}\equiv\bra{U_{c,+,\vec k}}\Gamma_{\vec k}\ket{U_{c,-,\vec k}} $ into Eq.~\eqref{eq:X_matrix}, which yields
+We substitute $X_{\vec k} = -\,e\,\vec\gamma_{\vec k}\cdot\vec A/\Delta E_{\vec k} $ into Eq.~\eqref{eq:X_matrix}, which yields

 The dressed photon vertex $\vec\gamma_{\vec k}$ is obtained by inverting this matrix equation.
-In performing this inversion, the ABG mode must be removed.
-In the Appendix, we provide more data to compare the resulting dressed vertex fields with the bare quasiparticle velocity field.
+In performing this matrix inversion, the ABG mode must be removed, as it represents a spurious (unphysical) excitation.
+This is directly to collective motions in nucleic \cite{thouless2013quantum,rowe2010nuclear}, where zero-energy modes corresponding to rigid translation or rotation of the nucleus must be excluded from the physical response.